The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 Conflict detection before you commit.
 Some apps now flag overlaps before you book.
 Google Calendar and Outlook offer automatic overlap highlighting.
 CalendarPro offers pre-emptive AI conflict detection.
 This is the difference between realizing at 3 PM that Tuesday is impossible and catching it on Sunday night when you can still fix it.

 Technology is only half the equation.
-The best app in the world will not help if you have not had the slightly awkward conversation with another parent about splitting Wednesdays.
+The best app in the world won't help if you haven't had the slightly awkward conversation with another parent about splitting Wednesdays.
+The most successful families combine smart tools with intentional community-building.

 The micro-pod model